Buy Online

 Appearance and Size Facts

-• Fall Armyworm caterpillar larvae have stripes running the length of their body
+• Fall armyworm caterpillar larvae have stripes running the length of their body

 • One stripe is present on each side and another stripe runs down the middle of the back